kachick/dotfiles/nixos/desktop/GUI.md

 ## IME

 Don't use fcitx5.
-It made crashes.
-See GH-1128 for detail.
+It causes crashes.
+See GH-1128 for details.

 Mozc cannot import the exported keybindings with CLI.\
 So you should manually import it from GUI if setting up Desktop Environment on new hosts.